cuemacro/findatapy/README.md

 * 0.1.12 - findatapy (06 May 2020)

 # Coding log
+* 03 Jun 2021
+  * Fix bug in ConfigManager
 * 29 May 2021
   * Improved freeform queries for MarketDataRequest
 * 26 May 2021